 Small cracks are common and usually stem from everyday wear.
 The good news is that they’re easy to fix.
 First you clean them out.
 We recommend using a wire brush to get a good cleaning and a small brush to gather the debris.
 After you’ve cleaned the cracks, you use a concrete patching compound or concrete caulk (depending on the size of the crack) to fill it in.
 For an even, finished look smooth the top over with a putty knife.
 Deep cracks are different as they are usually a symptom of a bigger problem.
 If the level of the concrete around the crack is uneven, you have a problem with the soil under the concrete.
 For this, you might have to tear up the concrete and get the area redone by a professional.
 If this isn’t the case than you should be able to fix the cracks yourself.
 You’ll want to chisel underneath the edges to make the crack wider at the base.
 Then clean the crack out with a wire brush and wash it with water.
 Once it’s cleaned use a patching compound to fill in the hole.

 Sunken or Sagging Concrete

 If your concrete is sinking you probably have a problem with the soil underneath.
 It’s also possible that the concrete was subjected to extreme weight.
 Slabjacking, or concrete raising, is the best ways to fix this problem.
 This is where a concrete contractor drills holes in the surface and pumps a mix of materials into the soil below the surface to float the concrete back to its original level.
 It’s possible to do this on your own, but it’s better to have a professional do it.

 Frost heave happens a lot in cold climates.
 Moisture under the concrete freezes and pushes the concrete up which causes cracks and unevenness.
 In this case, the slab has to be popped out and replaced.
-This is another repair that you could make yourself, but we recommend hiring a professional as it’s hard to undo mistakes on concrete.
+This is another repair that you could make yourself, but we recommend hiring a professional concrete company as it’s hard to undo mistakes on concrete.